Need to edit your item? View directions here.

 SHOPS THAT WON'T ACCEPT THE TEMPLATES:

 You will not be able to use any invitation template system unless you worked with me on a custom order where I provided files for these invitation systems.
 You will also be unable to use other template-based websites such as Vistaprint and Shutterfly.
 These websites require single files in very specific dimensions.
 If you need to print through these sites, please contact me.
-There is a $5 design set-up fee and I will need your event details as well as to know which site and template you plan to upload the files onto.
+If the site/store you plan to use accepts 5x7 dimensions, please see Option 1 on my Evite Creation page.

 8. I am trying to order prints online through Office Depot, but my text is not visible.
 Why?